Policies and Procedures

 6.1 Requests for withdrawal/transfer must be done formally through the Administration Office; request through telephone calls will not be entertained.

-6.2 Once a student has enrolled for an Advanced Diploma programme, he/she will not be allowed to transfer to a Diploma level programme.
+6.2 Once a student has enrolled for an Advanced Diploma or BA (Hons) programme, he/she will not be allowed to transfer to a Diploma level programme.
 Due diligence will be taken to ensure that prospective students are well aware of this guideline during pre-course counseling.

 6.3 Students intending to transfer from the course he/she is attending to a different course conducted by the School, must complete the “Change of Level/Course” form obtainable from the Administrative Office.